cblaser04/BIOL3070--Blaser-/Fireflies.md

-predicted that the northern regions of Utah will show a higher mean abundance of fireflies compared to the southern regions, which we will be able to visualize using a bar graph, violin plot, and a test statistic by using a t-test.
+predicted that the northern regions of Utah will show a higher mean abundance of fireflies compared to the southern regions, which we will be able to visualize using a bar graph, violin plot, and a test statistic by using a poisson test.

 # STUDY QUESTION and HYPOTHESIS